SourenP/pico_workshop/lesson_plan/day_3.md

 - *Exercise!*
   - How would you do this?
+  - No need to write code, discuss verbally and write together

 - A way to solve this is to
   - scale their speed by a random number